tesselslate/resetti/doc/setup.md

   the below configuration to `.minecraft/config/sleepbg.json`.
   - You may have a better experience by tweaking some of these values, but they are a better starting point than the defaults.
+- If you want to make updating your settings easier, you can softlink your `config` and `mods` folders to one place like so: `cd YOUR_NEW_INSTANCE; ln -s YOUR_CONFIG config`

 <details>